 7. Print your boarding pass.

 First of all, check in as soon as you can.
 Although I’ve never experienced this personally, people have definitely been booted off overbooked flights due to not checking in in advance.
 Don’t be one of those sad folks.
 Once you’re checked in, print your boarding pass.
 Certain airlines *ahem Ryanair* will charge you an “administrative” fee to print your pass at the airport, and it’s always ridiculously expensive.
 Better safe than sorry!

 8. Buy your own food and water.

 …And really, anything else that will make your flight comfortable (I’m looking at you, headphones).
 If you just paid 10 euros for your flight, you’re definitely going bare bones, which means no food on the flight.
 Food and water might be expensive at the airport, but it’s downright extortionate if you buy it on the actual plane.
-If you’re flying within Europe, you’re likely only dealing with a 2-3 hour flight, but factor in airport and transportation time, and suddenly you’re up to 6 hours without food and you are seriously hangry.
+If you’re flying within Europe, you’re likely only dealing with a 2-3 hour flight, but factor in airport and transportation time, and suddenly you’re up to 6 hours without food or water and you are seriously hangry.
 Just think of what you bought at the airport as your airport tax.

 9. Pack one bag of toiletries.

 You’re allowed one sandwich-sized bag of toiletries when you’re bringing luggage on board.
 That’s it.
 In the U.S., you can bring a gallon-sized bag filled with toiletries, as long as they’re all under 100mL.
 In Europe, it’s a sandwich bag.
 I learned this the hard way after parting ways with some of my favorite toiletries – read this guide to budget airlines in Europe carefully, and don’t let that happen to you!